Zeioth/zeioth-meta/README.md

 ## Personal/fun projects
 * [Brros](https://github.com/Zeioth/BrrrOS): My personal non-distributable Linux distribution, for professional usage.
 It's an installer that you run in a clean arch linux environment.
 It will install hundreds of packages and custom configurations in an automated way.
 It allows me to reinstall my system in a matter of minutes.
 ![screenshot_2023-02-11_21-49-07_340866431](https://user-images.githubusercontent.com/3357792/218280583-88c8e871-f61d-4292-98b3-a3dd1ea0c317.png)
 * Automated cloud backups: Bash script that encrypt and upload all my (safe) personal files to the cloud through a programmed task.
 It allow me to recover from any potential problem in my computer in a matter of minutes.
-I haven't made this one public, because it is 100% custom.
+I haven't made this one public, in order to do not reveal where my files are located, for security.
 ![screenshot_2023-02-11_21-38-23_163064731](https://user-images.githubusercontent.com/3357792/218280171-8de5fe5b-9e67-4d28-aa5c-2482cb917a6b.png)
 * [i3blocks-contrib](https://github.com/vivien/i3blocks-contrib) I wrote a volume widget for [I3](https://github.com/i3/i3) desktop environment taskbar, compatible with [pipewire](https://pipewire.org/).
 It is used daily by thousands of people (see screenshot of the prev. entry).
 * [django-email-blacklist](https://github.com/Zeioth/django-email-blacklist): I wrote this python module that can be installed using pip.
 It is a backend class that allow you to compare an introduced email against a list of blacklisted providers, you can write.
 In pactice it prevent users from register in the your website using an internet fake email generator.